PHS-TSA/webmaster-25-26/README.md

 >
 > - an interactive directory of community resources (resource hub)
 >   that allows users to search and filter the resources.
-> - a highlight section that spotlightsat least three of the community resources
+> - a highlight section that spotlights at least three of the community resources
 >   you have listed in your resource hub.
 > - a form that users can submit to indicate new resources
 >   that should be added to the community resources hub.